guillermoayllon/agentic_workflow_demo/Readme.md

     Whenever an agent needs to run code, it does so inside a Docker container.
 To achieve this, we prepare a Docker image with the most common Data Science libraries, and each time the agent requires code execution, it launches a new instance of that image.
 While it’s technically possible for agents to execute code directly on bare-metal, it’s not recommended because agents might independently install libraries or run bash scripts.

+    Run this command on the root folder of this project to build a Docker image from the Dockerfile:

     ```bash
     docker build -t autogen_execution_environment:latest .
+    ```

+4. Launch the app!

+    ```bash
+    python app.py
     ```